NmnSach/one-click_website_deployment/README.md

 # Getting Started

 The project uses cloudflare to upload files.
 In order to use it, you'll need to create a cloudflare account and create an R2 bucket.
-Replace the credentials of this bucket with the ones provided in the project.
+Replace the Cloudflare credentials of this project with your own cloudflare R2 bucket credentials.

 You also need to have a redis server running locally on your system.
 If you're  using windows, you can download redis from <a href="https://github.com/tporadowski/redis/releases"> here </a>